MailCheck-co/mailcheck.site/src/routes/blog/abandoned-cart-hacks/index.md

 ---
 published: true
-title: 10 ABANDONED CART HACKS
+title: 10 ABANDONED CART HACKS THAT RISE SALES
 date: 15.07.2019
 readingTime: 3 min read
 snippet: Have some issues with cart abandonment on your website?
 Keep calm, everyone faced it.
 The statistics says, 80% of people abandon their shopping carts.